wangmengsd/richpedia/README.md

 As mentioned above, general knowledge graphs focus on the textual facts.
 There is still no comprehensive multi-modal knowledge graph dataset prohibiting further exploring textual and visual facts on either side.
-To fill this gap, we provide a comprehensive multi-modal dataset (called Richpedia) in this paper, as shown in figure
+To fill this gap, we provide a comprehensive multi-modal dataset (called Richpedia) in this paper, as shown in figure.
 ![](pic/intro.jpg)

 In summary, our Richpedia data resource mainly makes the following contributions: